13 Underrated U.S. National Parks You Really Should Visit This Year

 Alaska

-All eight of Alaska’s national parks combined accounted for less than 1 percent of all U.S. parks visits in 2021, and just 2 percent in 2019 (prior to COVID-19 restrictions on Alaska travel).
-In 2022, visitation was closer to prepandemic numbers, accounting for 1.7 percent of all visits.
-Even so, roughly 90 percent of those visitors tend to head to Denali and Kenai Fjords, leaving the others—such as the stunning Wrangell–St. Elias National Park & Preserve—largely unexplored.
+Eight of Alaska’s national parks combined accounted for less than 2 percent of all U.S. park visits in 2023.
+Roughly 90 percent of those visitors headed to Denali, Glacier Bay, and Kenai Fjords, leaving the others—such as the stunning Wrangell–St. Elias National Park & Preserve—largely unexplored.

-With 13 million acres of land in its bounds, Wrangell–St.Elias is the largest U.S. national park, and those who brave the drive or flight in will have a rare chance to explore a vast and diverse array of arctic wilderness.
+With 13 million acres of land in its bounds, Wrangell–St.Elias is the largest U.S. national park, and those who brave the drive or flight in will have a rare chance to explore a vast and diverse array of arctic wilderness—which is larger than Yellowstone National Park, Yosemite National Park, and Switzerland combined.
 Highlights include several of the highest peaks in the nation, including the 18,008-foot-tall Mount St. Elias; expansive ice fields and large glaciers, like 53-mile-long Nabesna Glacier; and Mount Wrangell, an active volcano that has emitted smoke (but not erupted) several times in the past few decades.
-The park’s size also means ample ways to explore: be it hiking, climbing, rafting, or fishing.
+The park’s size and range of terrain offer ample ways to explore, be it hiking, climbing, rafting, or fishing.

 How to visit